aaronps/nebula-pilot/README.md

 It took me several days to get the menu buttons right, the positions, the desired effects, I changed many times until the current one seemed nice enought.

+## Highscore and Credits scenes

+This two scenes needs special attention because are the only scenes which are localized in 3 languages: English, Spanish and Chinese.

+Regarding the Chinese localization, because it is just a couple of places, I decided to just make pngs, and avoid the whole [font import](http://docs.godotengine.org/en/stable/tutorials/asset_pipeline/importing_fonts.html#internationalization).

+In the process of doing the localization found a weird bug where the localized "tscn" files would be renamed to "_converted.scn" or similar and this would fail, because Godot was looking for the "name.scn" only.
+To fix this problem the simple way for me was to use "scn" files for the localized ones and tscn for the main one.

+I didn't report the problem at that time because it would have taken a lot of precious time, so I added it to my LINO (Last-In Never-Out) list for the future.

 ## Music

 A game would be incomplete if it didn't have music.
 Once I decide to add it I expend long time trying to find some music to add to the game.